zirkis/LILO/docs/importdataset.md

 ## Note

+The name of the images doesn't matter

 All the images has to be:
 - Readable (not corrupt)
 - Format jpg or (jpeg, JPG, JPEG)

-If you're not sur that all your images are not corrupt see:
+If you're not sure that all your images satisfy the requirements above:

 - [Convert incorrect files](https://github.com/zirkis/LILO/blob/kevin/docs/convertincorrectfiles.md)

-The name of the images doesn't matter

 The name of the dataset folder will be the label of the dataset images